-Schedule: Notice-to Proceed was issued on March 20, 2007, with a July 20, 2010 completion date (duration 40 months).
-Relocation of the utilities on the west side of 2nd Avenue was completed in February 2008 approximately 3 months behind schedule.
-This is primarily due to the removal of unidentified utilities and a large sub-surface wall which were not on the plans.
-To recover the lost time, additional manpower has been added and weekend work scheduled.
+Schedule: Notice-to-Proceed was issued on March 20, 2007, with a July 20, 2010 completion date (duration 40 months).
+Relocation of the utilities on the west side of Second Avenue was completed in February 2008 approximately 3 months behind schedule.
+The delay was due primarily to the removal of unidentified utilities and a large sub-surface wall which were not on the plans.
 Lessons Learned from the west side utility relocation will be applied in the relocation of utilities on the east side.
-At the February 7, 2008 Quarterly Meeting, FTA requested that MTACC projects.
+At the February 7, 2008 Quarterly Meeting, FTA requested that MTACC prepare a paper on these Lessons Learned and share them with all of the MTACC projects.
 In this way, all of the projects will benefit from the SAS experience.
-Also, MTACC was requested to submit these Lessons Learned to the FTA [Ref: SAS-A05-0208].
+Also, MTACC was requested to submit the Lessons Learned to the FTA [Ref: SAS-A05-0208].